meganrashid/sqlite_to_analysis_app/README.md

 ## Task 2: Data Integration and Database Insertion
 I rename columns, add indexes, create a new table CompanyMerged and insert results of query into that table in clean_data.py.

-## Task 3: EDA
+## Task 3: EDA & Text Preprocessing
-You can follow my development process in eda\eda.ipynb.
-The application executes the EDA in eda_analysis.py.
+EDA and text normalization done by running notebook eda.ipynb.
+Results of notebook saved to output folder.

+## Task 4: Model Development
+MODEL_NAME chosen here.

+The full development process is outlined in model_dev.ipynb.
+However, due to the computational expense of that process, only the chosen model is trained in model_dev.py.